olefjaerestad/hmr/README.md

 ```

 This will connect your browser to the HMR Server, and you'll be notified when any of the watched files change.

+> Note, if you're making a separate file with this content, make sure to mark it as a module when including it in your html (`<script type="module">`).

+## Requirements
+Browser and Node environments supporting ES modules.

 ## General idea
 - To be used while developing.